DCxDemo/THPS2-Cumulative-Patch/th2patch/hawk2/thawk2/readme.md

 		and then 20-30 lines later
 		ASSERTER(message)
 		```
-	- this code was originally just a single line and can be safely removed altogether, excluding occasions when some extra meaningful logic is performed before the asserter.
+	- this code was originally just a single line and can be safely removed altogether, excluding rare occasions when some extra meaningful logic is performed before the asserter.

 * Mac OS X build debug symbols
 	- limited to function names, ghidra doesnt recognize class names